-In both voice and video calls, transcoding is necessary to make a connection between endpoints if they use different vocoders.
-If transcoding is not performed, it can result in a poor connection and the voice or video stream would not get established correctly.
+In both voice and video calls, it is necessary to make a connection between endpoints if they use different vocoders.
+If you do not perform it, it can result in a poor connection and prevent the correct establishment of voice or video streams.
 This would result in a bad user experience.

 How does Transcoding make it available?

-The VoIP development companies build transcoding as one of the integrated features in the top solutions like an SBC solution, class 4 Softswitch software, etc. The whole process is performed behind the scene and the caller and recipient would never get to know the whole mechanism of transcoding performed by the software.
+The VoIP development companies build transcoding as one of the integrated features in the top solutions like an SBC solution, class 4 Softswitch software, etc. The software performs the whole transcoding mechanism behind the scenes, and the caller and recipient would never get to know it.

 The session border controller solution is commonly used for transcoding along with handling other jobs.
 The VoIP industry has different codecs.
 Some of the most commonly used codecs are universal codecs: G.711, G.723, G.726, G.729.
 T.38; Wireless codecs: G.722, QCELP, AMR, GSM, EVRC; Wireline codecs: G.728, G.729, iLBC.

 How does a session border controller work in Transcoding in the Telecom Business?